There are no safe guards in this life.

 Sadness is the right response to tragedy.
 It is part of being human – tweet!

 Continue reading “3 reasons it is good to be sad after a chronic illness diagnosis”

 Sadness after a chronic illness diagnosis, that’s valid, right?

 Well – sort of.

+But it can also be harmful, because we all need some measure of distance.
 Continue reading “The 3 dangers of being sad after a chronic illness diagnosis”

 We’ve looked at why it’s okay to cry in public and also how to respond.
 Now this is my story…